Sarah627/Java_miniatures/README.md

 ### Installing JDK

-To get started with java we must install JDK on our local machine, (here, I'm considering you are a beginner or totally newcomer in programming world or even didn't visit virtualization concepts|tools before).
+To get started with java we must install JDK on our local machine, (here, I'm considering you are a beginner or totally newcomer in programming world or even did not visit virtualization concepts|tools before).

 Installing JDK is a **must** it provides the necessary tools and libraries to develop, compile, and run Java applications.